ChindeaOne/SkyblockCollectionTracker/README.md

 Massive thanks to nea89 for the wiki!
 It taught me a lot about minecraft modding. https://moddev.nea.moe

+### The raw versions just send you a chat message
+- This will be changed in the future

 Run: /sct help for all commands
 ## Features:
 - Tracks your skyblock collections!